-The taught element of this course can be completed over one year full-time or two years part-time.
-There is then an eight-month dissertation period.
+The taught element of this course can be completed over one year full-time.
+Alternatively, the course can be completed over two years part-time followed by an eight-month dissertation period.

 The MA comprises four 30-credit modules and a 60-credit dissertation.
 There are also Postgraduate Certificate and Postgraduate Diploma exit points.